-Kingston, 1 November 2018 – The Minister of Culture, Gender, Entertainment and Sport, the Honourable Olivia Grange, has paid tribute to Sam Clayton — the Griot or storyteller for the Mystic Revelation of Rastafari group of drummers — who has passed away.
+Kingston, 1 November 2018 – The Minister of Culture, Gender, Entertainment and Sport, the Honourable Olivia Grange, has released the following statement on the passing of the former Jamaican boxer, Bunny Grant.

 “I have just received news of the passing of Bunny Grant, the Jamaican boxing pioneer.
 Long before Lennox Lewis, before Mike McCallum, before Shrimpy Clarke, there was Bunny Grant.

 We will forever remember his victory over Dave Charnley, the Commonwealth Lightweight Champion, at the National Stadium on August 4, 1962 — just two days before Jamaica’s Independence Day.
 The happy impact of that victory on the entire country is a feeling I can never forget.